sbenda14/sbenda14.github.io/index.md

-# Recent Projects
+# Completed Projects
 ## Cov-Idaho website
-Senior design project.
+CS481- Senior design project.

 Worked as part of team to create a website displaying Covid-19 stats for Idaho counties.